sh4kh/rsschool-cv/cv.md

 **github:** [sh4kh](https://github.com/sh4kh)
 ## About me:
 Currently work as a technical support engineer and QA engineer.
 I really enjoy IT, that is why I would like to dive deeper into this area.
 Hardworking, inquisitive, analytical mindset.
 I like music, cinema and football.
+## Skills
+* HTML5
+* CSS, SCSS
+* JavaScript Basics
+* Git
+* Jira, Confluence, Postman
+* Chrome DevTools